 He found himself absolutely unable to touch upon the vast body of experience he wished to communicate to Claude.
 It lay in his chest like a physical misery, and the desire to speak struggled there.
 But he had no words, no way to make himself understood.
 He had no argument to present.
 What he wanted to do was to hold up life as he had found it, like a picture, to his young friend; to warn him, without explanation, against certain heart-breaking disappointments.
 It could not be done, he saw.
 The dead might as well try to speak to the living as the old to the young.

 It’s a hint that there is something missing in Nebraska—some longing for purpose.
 The marriage falters.
 Claude slips into a funk.
-And then the war comes and his world changes.
+Then the war comes and his world changes.
 He leaves home and becomes an officer in the American Expeditionary Forces.
 And then it’s off to France on a harrowing transport ship plagued by an outbreak of the Spanish flu.
-Then the war itself, interspersed with encounters that open Claude to possibility that France might be even more wonderful than the Great Plains.
+Then the war itself, interspersed with encounters that open Claude to the possibility that France might be even more wonderful than the Great Plains.

 I went to this book thanks to an Alex Ross article in The New Yorker touting it as a great COVID read, but I found instead the enduring genius of Cather’s Americana.
 She’s not immune to romanticism, but she knows it must be undermined to offer anything like a realistic portrait of this complicated nation.
 A young man takes center stage, but all around him are strong and interesting women, who are the agents of his awakening and who survive the follies of war and dreams.
 There are a lot of unfinished trajectories in this novel, things about which you want to know much more.
 Mostly what this country’s all about and how to rightly tell its story.